vonsovsky/csfd/README.md

 ## Testing

-`python manage.py test csfd.tests`
+`python manage.py test`

-## Re-run list of movies
+## Re-populate lists in database

 Populated db.sqlite3 is already included in the project.

-If you need to repopulate database, you can delete sqlite file and run `python manage.py migrate` to create new data structure to be re-filled by `python scraper.py`.
+If you need to repopulate database, you can delete db.sqlite3 file and start over again.
+Run `python manage.py migrate` to create new data structure and `python scraper.py` to download and store data from csfd.cz.